^

 10 May 2024, 09:00

-Often, even after a sufficient meal, we again go to the kitchen in search of food, although the feeling of hunger has already been more than satisfied.
+Often, even after a sufficient meal, we again go to the kitchen in search of food, although the feeling of hunger is already more than satisfied.
 And the reason here is clearly not hunger or unsatisfied appetite, but the property of certain nerve cells responsible for our behavior in moments of fear, anxiety, panic.

 The results of the study were published on the page of the journal Nature